dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-set-the-background-of-a-windows-forms-panel-using-the-designer.md

 ---
-title: Set the Background of a Panel Using the Designer ms.date: "03/30/2017"
+title: Set the Background of a Panel Using the Designer
+description: Learn how to set the background of a Windows Forms panel, which can display both a background color and a background image, using the designer. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "background colors [Windows Forms], Windows Forms Panel controls"